© Crown copyright 2020

-From an AEO/EU viewpoint, any of the following would be considered as being part of the international supply chain:
+From an AEO, UK and EU viewpoint, any of the following would be considered as being part of the international supply chain:

-- goods imported from a third country (for example, USA, China, Russia etc) into the EU
+- goods imported from a third country (for example, USA, China, Russia and so on) into the UK or EU

-- goods imported into the EU and declared to a customs special procedure such as inward processing or customs warehousing, processed and/or stored and then re-exported from the EU
+- goods imported into the UK or EU and declared to a customs special procedure such as inward processing or customs warehousing, processed and/or stored and then re-exported from the UK or EU

-- goods imported into the EU for storage or processing and then delivered onto the EU market
+- goods imported into the UK or EU for storage or processing and then delivered onto the UK or EU market

-- goods manufactured in the EU from free circulation goods and subsequently exported from the EU
+- goods manufactured in the UK or EU from free circulation goods and subsequently exported from the UK or EU

 The international supply chain starts at the point where raw products or manufactured goods are designated for export in the country of origin.
 For example: